WilliamM163/file_sharing_app/README.md

     ```

 ## Usage
-Once the server is running, you can access the file sharing application through your web browser at [the address where the app will be hosted].
+Once the server is running, you can access the file sharing application through your web browser at http://localhost:5173.

 <!-- ## Contributing
 Contributions are welcome!
 Please refer to the CONTRIBUTING.md file for guidelines on how to contribute to this project. -->